Ronvaknins/Video_QC_Checker/README.md

 # Video_QC_Checker
 Video Quality Control
 checks for:
-- [x] too short scene cut (less then fps - 5 - you can change the this threshold)
+- [x] Short scene cut (less then fps - 5 - you can change the this threshold)
 - [x] Black frames (full black pixels)

 ## Installation